Smile (The Beach Boys album): Further recording and abandoned Warner Bros. release

-Bootlegs, partial releases, and fan efforts
+Bootlegs, official releases, and fan efforts

 Earliest bootlegs, personalized mixes, and fan network

 Most original Smile recordings remained exclusive to bootlegs until 2011.
 These unofficial releases typically featured hypothetical versions of the album, with compilers providing liner notes that rationalized their track sequencing, and relying on the list of song titles printed on the unused 1966 album sleeves as a key reference point.
 Bootlegs circulating as Smile emerged in the late 1970s, combining tracks from Smiley Smile, 20/20, and Surf's Up.
 Compilers relied solely on the jacket's song titles, often unaware most released tracks had originated after the 1966 sessions.

 Biographer David Leaf (pictured in 2022) traveled to California in the 1970s with the goal of helping Wilson complete Smile.

 During the 1970s and early 1980s, Beach Boys fan groups were organized by at least a dozen individuals, including David Leaf, Don Cunningham, Marty Tabor, and Domenic Priore.
 (Note: Other notable fans were Alice Lillie, Paula Perrin, Peter Reum, and Mike Grant.)
 These groups primarily communicated through newsletters that shared information and connected enthusiasts compiling details about the band's music.
 Membership growth was partly spurred by an advertisement for the official fan club, Beach Boys Freaks United, featured on the back cover of their 1976 album 15 Big Ones.
 Priore later described the club's newsletter as minimal but noted its "Trading Post" section served as a vital pre-Internet networking tool.
 (Note: Surveys in Tabor's late-1970s Friends of the Beach Boys showed strong reader interest in the band's psychedelic era and the release of Smile alongside other rare tracks.)

 There's been too much press on it.
 It's like talking about bringing out the '67 Rolls Royce and they finally show it in [modern day].
 You go, "Oh, no."